maxint-rd/mxUnifiedIO/README.md

 For end-users it can be handy to encapsulate the library in a class.
 Per convention the pin definition is done in the contstructor, whereas the begin() method can be used to set specific initialisation parameters (see example code above).

+BTW: if you have implemented your own device library, please let me know, so I can mention it in the documentation.